Updated: May 2019

 The official products in the US and Canada are Umbrellux DAO, HistDAO (Xymogen) and Histamine Block (Seeking Health).
 Other products that claim to contain DAO enzyme are misleading.

 Financial Disclosure: I have developed education programs with funding from Umbrellux in the past.

 Trying the Supplement

 DAO enzyme breaks histamine down immediately so you will know quickly if this supplement will improve your symptoms.
-Umbrellux offers a sample kit with ten tablets for ten dollars, plus shipping.
+Umbrellux offers a self-evaluation kit with 10 capsules for six dollars, plus shipping.